-Peer tutors are your fellow students who are trained to work with you on an individual and/or small-group basis.
-Tutors can help clarify course content and assignments, connect class notes and reading and practice problem solving.
+Peer tutors are your fellow students who are trained to work with you on an individual or small-group basis.
+Tutors can help clarify course content and assignments, connect class notes and readings and practice problem solving.

 Each peer tutor is available for a minimum of seven hours of tutoring per week.
 Undergraduates at Case Western Reserve can schedule up to five tutoring appointments per week, all free of charge.

 TutorTrac is the tool we use to schedule tutoring hours and locations.
-Multiple locations throughout campus are available for tutoring, including: Kelvin Smith Library, Olin, Wade Tutoring Room and Fribley Tutoring Room.
+Multiple locations throughout campus are available for tutoring, including: virtual appointments, Kelvin Smith Library, Olin, Wade Tutoring Room and Fribley Tutoring Room.

 Spoken English Language Tutoring